ublue-os/yafti/README.md

 Keep in mind that these branches will be read only and you won't be able to push any changes.

 #### Automatically Merging a Pull Request
-In cases where the merge would be a simple fast-forward, you can automatically do the merge by just clicking the button on the pull request page on GitHub.
+In cases where the merge would be a simple fast-forward, you can automatically do the merge by  clicking the button on the pull request page on GitHub.